• Skip to primary navigation

 Chocolate Chip Scones with blood orange glaze on a sheet pan with wedges of blood orange around.

-I find scones are one of those delicious carb filled snacks that are quick and easy to make and really hit the spot when you want something satisfying.
-These chocolate chip scones are light and buttery making these perfect for a special breakfast or a snack.
-They’re only slightly sweet and are delicious warm with some butter melting into them, or you can serve them with our vibrant, sweet and tangy blood orange glaze.
+These chocolate chip scones are one of those delicious carb filled snacks that are quick and easy to make and really hit the spot when you want something satisfying.
+They're light and buttery making these perfect for a special breakfast or a snack.
+Being only slightly sweet they are best served warm with some butter melting into them, or you can drizzle them with our vibrant, sweet and tangy blood orange glaze.

-These chocolate chip scones are golden and crisp on the outside and soft and light in the centre and you can’t go wrong with the molten pools of chocolate either!
-The blood orange glaze is the perfect way to celebrate these vibrant winter fruits and makes the scones perfect for a special Valentine’s day breakfast.
-If you love blood orange as much as me, you may want to try my other blood orange recipes:
+These chocolate chip scones are golden and crisp on the outside and soft and light in the centre and you canโ€™t go wrong with the molten pools of chocolate either!
+Talking chocolate, why not try our chocolate peanut butter baked oatmeal.

-I hope you’ll enjoy these scones, be sure to rate the recipe and leave a comment.
-I love hearing from you so let me know what you think!
+We know youโ€™ll love these scones so be sure to rate the recipe and leave a comment.
+We love hearing from you so let me know what you think!
 Follow the links below to get to where you need to in the post.

 Jump to:

-• Ingredients
+• ๐Ÿ“‹ย Ingredients

-• How to make them
+• ๐Ÿ“–ย How to make chocolate chip scones

-• How to serve them
+• ๐Ÿง How to serve them

-• FAQs
+• ๐Ÿ’ญย Recipe FAQs

-• Other breakfast recipes
+• ๐Ÿฅ—ย Other breakfast recipes

 Easy - these scones are very quick and easy to put together, making them suitable to get the kids involved.
 Albeit maybe a bit messy, they're overall super fun to make.
 Ha!